harmindersinghnijjar/harminders-edgeville-yew-chopper-runelite-plugin/README.md

 ## Support

-For support, questions, or more information about the plugin, please visit [Harminder's personal site](https://harminder.dev).
+For support, questions, or more information about the plugin, please visit [Harminder's site](https://harminder.dev).

 ## Disclaimer